The Impact of Environment and Experience

 Object Permanence in Piaget's Theory

-Cognitive development theories have evolved significantly since Piaget's time, particularly with the rise of sociocultural perspectives.
+es have evolved significantly since Piaget's time, particularly with the rise of sociocultural perspectives.
 Scholars like Vygotsky challenge the idea that development is a solitary exploration.
 They emphasise the role of social interactions in learning, arguing that cognitive skills are cultivated through communication and collaboration with more knowledgeable peers or adults.
 This approach highlights the importance of cultural context in shaping cognitive processes, suggesting that learning is inherently social.

 Another prominent perspective comes from information processing theories.
 These models liken the mind to a computer, focusing on how information is encoded, stored, and retrieved.
 Proponents of this viewpoint believe cognitive development involves the enhancement of mental processes, such as memory and attention, rather than distinct stages of maturity.
 This perspective allows for a more nuanced understanding of individual differences in learning, providing valuable insights for educators looking to tailor their teaching strategies to meet diverse student needs.